Revitalize Your Appearance

 What causes droopy eyelids?

 This is a condition known as dermatochalasis, which is excess skin in the upper or lower eyelids.
 Dermatochalasis of the upper lids are often referred to as “droopy eyelids;” the same condition in the lower lids is commonly called “baggy eyes.”
 It’s often an inherited trait related to the plugging up of lubricating glands around the eye.

 If you have dermatochalasis, excess skin of the eyelids, we can perform a procedure called a blepharoplasty under local anesthesia to surgically remove the excess skin and fat of the upper lid and then close the incisions with sutures.
 The procedure is performed on an outpatient basis and takes about thirty minutes to complete.

 After the procedure, the patient should return home and rest while keeping ice on their eyes for about twenty-four hours.
 The ice helps minimize any mild swelling or bruising around the incisions, which often happens.
 Patients should limit their activities during the first week and refrain from heavy lifting, straining or becoming overheated.
 We typically remove the sutures in about a week.

-What can I do about wrinkles around the eyes (“crow’s feet”)?
+How can wrinkles around the eyes (“crow’s feet”) be treated?

 The most common and effective treatment to diminish crow’s feet wrinkles is Botox injections in the muscles around the eyes.
 Botox can be used for other areas of the face that tend to wrinkle such as in the forehead above the nose.